 The command prompt will return a success message informing you that you have successfully closed the problematic application.

-Of course, you can always restart or shut down your computer to close an application that is actually stuck.
+Of course, you can always reboot or of your computer to close an application that is actually stuck.